-5. Jocetyn Bell Burnell was born in northern Ireland in 1943.
-After receiving a B.S. degree in physics from Glasgow University, Scotland, she went to Cambridge University, England, where she earned her doctorate in radio astronomy in 1968.
-Bince them she has done research in the newest branches of astronomy involving gamma-rays and xrays.
+S. Jocelyn Bell Burnell was born in northern Ireland in 1943.
+After receiving a B.S. degree in physics from Glasgow University.
+Scotland, she went to Cambridge University, England, where she earned her doctorate in radio astronomy in 1969.
+Since then she has done research in the newest branches of astronomy involving gamma-rays and xrays.
 In 1978 she received the American Tentative Society Award for her pulsar research.
 Currently she is a research scientist at the Mullard Space Science Laboratory of the University College London.
 The first Pulsars were detected using huge arrays of dipoles.
 This concept is similar at some level to what LOFAR uses some 40 years later.

+University of Amsterdam

-×ĭ Radio Astronomy - 5214RAAS6Y
+Radio Astronomy - 5214RAAS6Y

-We put up over a thousand posts and strung more than 2000 dipoles between them."
+"We put up over a thousand posts and strung more than 2000 dipoles between them."

+AST(RON